 With in-vitro fertilization, the fertilized eggs (embryos) continue to grow in the laboratory for up to six days before being transferred into the womb.
 The best one or two embryos will be chosen for transfer.

-The number of embryos to be transferred is decided by the couple after a discussion with their doctor regarding the embryo quality and how it would impact the risk of a multiple pregnancy.
-With advancing age of the woman beyond 32 years, implantation rate of the embryos tends to decline.
+The number of embryos to be transferred is decided by the couple after a discussion with their doctor regarding the embryo quality and how it would impact the risk of multiple pregnancies.
+With the advancing age of women beyond 32 years, the implantation rate of embryos tends to decline.
 While a singleton pregnancy is safest, it may be decided to transfer more embryos to avoid the risk of failure.

-Assisted reproductive technologies are a boon for the couple with fertility issues, but it should be undertaken with complete information about what it involves.
+Assisted reproductive technologies are a boon for couples with fertility issues, but they should be undertaken with complete information about what it involves.